How to Keep Your Horse’s Attention Whilst Riding

 How do you know if you have your horse’s attention?

-To be certain that you have your horse’s attention, it is first essential that you can recognise when you have lost it, or are about to lose it.
+To be certain that you have your horse’s attention, it is first essential that you can recognize when you have lost it, or are about to lose it.

 Apart from the obvious (head high, eyes on stalks, snorting, or ignoring aids), the key is in noticing how your horse is holding his ears.